zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-overview.md

 **Note:** If a service is deployed to a web application server, the base URL of the service (application) has the following format: `https://application-server-hostname:port/application-name`.

-This service provides one API that has the base path `/v2`, which is represented in the base URL of the API as `http://localhost:8080/v2`.
-The `/v2` is the component  of the base path that was chosen by the developer of this API.
+This sample service provides one API that has the base path `/v2`, which is represented in the base URL of the API as `http://localhost:8080/v2`.
+In this base URL, `/v2` is a qualifier of the base path that was chosen by the developer of this API.
 Each API has a base path depending on the particular implementation of the service.

 This sample API has only one single endpoint:

 - `/pets/{id}` - *Find pet by ID*.

-This endpoint in this sample service returns information about a pet when the `{id}` is between 0 and 10.
+This endpoint in the sample service returns information about a pet when the `{id}` is between 0 and 10.
 If `{id}` is greater than 0 or a non-integer then it returns an error.
-Thes are conditions set in the sample.
+These are conditions set in the sample service.

 **Tip:** Access http://localhost:8080/v2/pets/1 to see what this REST API endpoint does.
 You should get the following response: